rtmigo/vien_py/README.md

 If `--project-dir` is specified as a **relative path**, its interpretation depends on the command.
-For the `call` command, this is considered a path relative to the parent directory of the `.py` file being run.
-For other commands, this is a path relative to the current working directory.
+- For the `call` command, this is a path relative to the parent directory of the `.py` file being run
+- For other commands, this is
+a path relative to the current working directory

 # Virtual environments location